abhilashasaroj/CX4240_project/index.md

 ![alt text](Project_saroj_rf_estimator2_n100_ootstrap.svg)

-### Quality Prediction Using Support Vector Machine - Ogulcan
+### Quality Prediction Using Support Vector Machine

 Support vector machine (SVM) was implemented for multi-class classification using "one against one" approach.
 Different kernel functions were applied such as RBF, polynomial and linear on both mixed (red and white wine data together) and separated datasets (separated as red and white wine).
 Datasets were splitted as 1/3 for test and 2/3 for training where standardization was applied only on training set.